Mourning Dove (author): Background

 Mourning Dove collaborated on this work with her editor Lucullus Virgil McWhorter, a white man who studied and advocated for Native Americans.

 Mourning Dove was a new author, and she felt that McWhorter as editor greatly changed her book.
 In one of her letters to him, she wrote:

 "I have just got through going over the book 'Cogewea,' and am surprised at the changes that you made.
 I think they are fine, and you made a tasty dressing like a cook would do with a fine meal.
 I sure was interested in the book, and hubby read it over and also all the rest of the family neglected their housework till they read it cover to cover.
 I felt like it was some one else's book and not mine at all.
 In fact the finishing touches are put there by you, and I have never seen it".

 Mourning Dove agreed to the changes, later writing to him: "My book of Cogewea would never have been anything but the cheap foolscap paper that it was written on if you had not helped me get it in shape.
 I can never repay you back."

 The novel is one of the earliest written by a Native American woman and published in the United States, and one of the earliest novels by a Native American to feature a female protagonist.
 It followed Wynema, a Child of the Forest (1891) by Muscogee (Creek) author Sophia Alice Callahan, which was rediscovered in the late 20th century and published in 1997 in a scholarly edition.

 A scholarly edition of Cogewea was published by the University of Nebraska Press in 1981 and has yet to be out of print.
+Scholars have interpreted the novel as an early critique of stereotypical representations of Native Americans in American literature, as well as a response to non-Indigenous portrayals of reservation life.

 Front cover (dust jacket) of the Caxton Printers 1933 first edition of the book Coyote Stories by Mourning Dove.